Waste Management Inc. (WM) Review – Making Smarter Decisions

 Waste Management Inc. (WM): Who are the competitors?

-The company’s main competitors (and peers) include Waste Connections Inc. (WCN) that is -0.86% lower over the past 12 months.
-Stericycle Inc. (SRCL) is 7.79% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Waste Connections Inc. (WCN) that is 0.07% higher over the past 12 months.
+Stericycle Inc. (SRCL) is 3.08% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -6.94% from the last report on Jan 14, 2021 to stand at a total of 3.85 million short shares sold with a short interest ratio of 2.1.